-- Database dictionaries.
-Informatica Data Quality users with database expertise can create and specify dictionaries that are linked to database tables, and that thus can be updated dynamically when the underlying data is updated.
+Database dictionaries: Informatica Data Quality users with database expertise can create and specify dictionaries that are linked to database tables, and that this can be updated dynamically when the underlying data is updated.

-- Third-party reference data.
-These data files are provided by third-parties and are provided by Informatica customers as premium product options.
-The reference data provided by third-party vendors is typically in database format.
+Third-party reference data: These data files are provided by third parties and are provided by Informatica customers as premium product options.
+The reference data provided by third-party vendors are typically in database format.

-For more information about Informatica, please refer http://www.informatica.com
+For more information about Informatica, please refer to https://www.informatica.com

-We have compiled few more articles to get you acquainted with Informatica Data Quality course.
+We have compiled a few more articles to get you acquainted with the Informatica Data Quality course.
 We will cover these in-depth in our Informatica Data Quality online training sessions.

 Ravindra Savaram is a Content Lead at Mindmajix.com.
 His passion lies in writing articles on the most popular IT platforms including Machine learning, DevOps, Data Science, Artificial Intelligence, RPA, Deep Learning, and so on.
 You can stay up to date on all these technologies by following him on LinkedIn and Twitter.